- GRI 102-1: Name of the organization

 Implementing Our Strategy

-We require all employees and distributors to receive training on and certify their commitment to the Titanium Book, while the members of the Audit Committee of our Board receive education on the Titanium Book and our policies.
+We require all employees, distributors and Board members to receive training on the Titanium Book.
+In addition, employees and distributors are required to certify to their commitment to complying with the Titanium book on an annual basis.
 Please see the Management Approach section of Ethics & Compliance for more detail.

 Our CEO and CRO share a specific performance management objective (PMO) to “foster a strong ethical culture and advance a best-in-class compliance program”; this directly impacts their bonus compensation.